Abhishekcs96/Serverless_Backend/README.md

 # Testing

 - sam validate to validate the template.
-- sam local commands to test locally.
+- sam local commands to test functions locally.
+- Test the api's at Postman.

+# Build

+- sam build in order to build the resources.

+# Deploy

+- sam deploy --g for a guided deployment.

 # Other